exasol/public-knowledgebase/Database-Features/what-to-do-when-you-get-the-message-quot-intern-merged-sessions.md

 ## Recommendation

 Once you know the conflict, the focus should be on avoiding the conflict by adapting the loading processes.
 You can learn more about preventing transaction conflicts in mixed read/write scenarios [here](https://community.exasol.com/t5/database-features/transaction-conflicts-for-mixed-read-write-transactions/ta-p/2143).
-It includes an explanation into the transaction system as well as some tips or tricks to avoid them.
+It includes an explanation into the transaction system as well as some tips and tricks to avoid transaction conflicts.

 Locking tables used in a transaction at the beginning of the transaction is a good approach to prevent unwanted transaction rollbacks.
 To lock Tables Required for Transactions in Advance you can use: